-Recovering the GRUB2 Bootloader after a Windows Install is simple.
+Recovering the GRUB2 Bootloader after a Windows 11 or 10 install is simple.
 When finished, your Bootloader should detect all installed Operating Systems and automatically add a bootable menu item for each of them.

 Note: This GRUB2 Installation process assumes that a Linux Partition still exists.
 If you overwrote Linux with Windows, this tutorial will not work for you, as there is no Linux system to recover boot.

 Here are some steps to restore Grub2 after a Windows install by using a Live Linux Bootable USB drive.